dynup/kpatch/README.md

 kpatch: dynamic kernel patching
 ===============================

-kpatch is a Linux dynamic kernel patching tool which allows you to patch a running kernel without rebooting or restarting any processes.
-It enables sysadmins to apply critical security patches to the kernel immediately, without having to wait for long-running tasks to complete, users to log off, or for scheduled reboot windows.
+kpatch is a Linux dynamic kernel patching infrastructure which allows you to patch a running kernel without rebooting or restarting any processes.
+It enables sysadmins to apply critical security patches to the kernel immediately, without having to wait for long-running tasks to complete, for users to log off, or for scheduled reboot windows.
 It gives more control over uptime without sacrificing security or stability.

 kpatch is currently in active development.
 For now, it should _not_ be used in production environments.